-The stunning linocut, pencil and pastel illustrations drew my attention immediately.
+The stunning lino-cut, pencil and pastel illustrations drew my attention immediately.
 Children will love searching for the birds hidden within the landscapes, their camouflage enhanced by the illustration style.

-Animal behaviours and a deep nature message
+Animal behaviours and an important message

 Lyrebird, Coucal, Pitta and Night-jar are birds of the forest floor.
 Although as different as it is possible to be from one another, they always look out for danger and warn each other.
 But one day, only Night-jar is watching.
 Can he warn the others in time?

-The story is perfect for classroom discussions and lessons on:
+Fox and Fine Feathers is perfect for classroom discussions and lessons on:

 - introduced species,